ahmetb/kubernetes-network-policy-recipes/README.md

       ...
   ingress: []
 ```
-- **RULE 3** Rules are chained together.
-NetworkPolicy are additive, if multiple  Network Policies exists for a pod their union is taken.
+- Rules are chained together.
+NetworkPolicy are additive.
+If multiple NetworkPolicies are selecting a pod, their union is evaluated and applied to that pod.

 ### Before you begin